-The Caribbean coast’s biggest tourist draw is actually 70km offshore on a pair of enchanting islands with horseshoe bays, crystalline coves and underwater caves.
-Great Corn is larger and peopled by a Creole population that lives in colorful wooden houses, many of which are sprinkled along the main road that encircles the island.
+The Caribbean coast’s biggest tourist draw is actually 70km offshore, on a pair of enchanting English-speaking islands with crystalline coves, horseshoe bays and underwater caves.
+Great Corn is larger and peopled by a Creole population that lives in colorful wooden houses, many of which are sprinkled along the main road around the island.
 And though tourism is the second-largest industry, behind lobster fishing, you won’t see mega-developments here.

 Little Corn, a tiny, jungled jewel, actually attracts more tourists, with visitors suitably seduced by myriad dining options, creatively realized beachside cabañas, plenty of cheap hostels and even a luxury resort.
 The dive sites are also more diverse on Little Corn, which explains why so many transit the larger island and head directly to this car-free utopia.
 During high season there can be more foreigners than locals, but the charms of Likkle Corn, as locals call it, cannot be overstated.